Vlahaka/Unified-framework/Unified_Scaffold_Final_Condensed.md

  > 📌 **Parallel Scientific Validation**
 > A remarkable, independently published finding by **Gaztañaga et al.** (*May 29, 2025*) provides compelling evidence that pure logical derivation, as employed in the **FAT** framework, can converge with conclusions reached by high-level scientific research.

->
-> Their proposal — _["A Universe inside a Black Hole: Cosmological Bounce from Collapse"](https://doi.org/10.1103/PhysRevD.111.103537)_ — directly aligns with the recursive emergence detailed in this paper.
+Their proposal — _["A Universe inside a Black Hole: Cosmological Bounce from Collapse"](https://doi.org/10.1103/PhysRevD.111.103537)_ — aligns with the recursive emergence detailed in this paper.
->

 > This convergence demonstrates that **fundamental truths can be accessed** through the application of consistent logical principles, even outside traditional discovery methods.

+*This philosophical framework does not aim to validate itself by citing the peer-reviewed work of Prof. Gaztañaga.
+As a metaphysical and philosophical theory, From Darkness to Structure does not require empirical validation in the scientific sense.
+Rather, it positions itself in parallel to the referenced cosmological paper, emphasizing a structural convergence that arises independently.
+This alignment is not presented as proof, but as a demonstration of how philosophical reasoning can intersect with scientific insight through logically consistent structures.*

 ---